Inclusion: School Information Report 2017 2018

 Your child’s class teacher, the headteacher and Special Education Needs Coordinator (SENCo), will use their professionalism and judgement to decide where a pupil has barriers to their learning.
 Where members of staff become concerned about an area of learning or development of a pupil they will first of all invite parents into school in order to share their concerns.
 Once a discussion has taken place the teacher will then discuss their concerns with the SENCo.

 Teachers use an agreed system to share concerns which details the outcomes that the teacher and parents would like to see for the child.
-At Holy Trinity CE Infant School we believe that an outcomes-based system enables us to focus on the strengths and aspirations of individuals irrespective of barriers to learning.
+We believe that an outcomes-based system enables us to focus on the strengths and aspirations of individuals irrespective of barriers to learning.
 The SENCo will then meet with the class teacher and/or parents to establish strategies which could overcome these barriers, during which a date for a follow up conversation will be arranged.

 For further information please see the SEND Policy.
 A paper copy can be provided if required, please speak to a member of staff.